Multiple Reasons for Keeping a

 The companionship that a singing canary provides is no exception.
 His pleasant company on a quiet day is all some people need to lift themselves out of the doldrums.

 A lonely elderly person can benefit immensely from the friendship of a beautiful singing pet canary.
-My Grandmother had a canary when I was a child and that bird could always bring a smile to her face.
+My Grandmother had a canary when I was a child and that bird brought a smile to her face for many years.

 FUN